enze-chen/enze-chen.github.io/_posts/2025-01-30-textbooks.md

 - _Material World: A Substantial Story of Our Past and Future_ by Ed Conway.
 - _The War Below: Lithium, Copper, and the Global Battle to Power Our Lives_ by Ernest Scheyder.
 - _Made to Measure: New Materials for the 21st Century_ by Philip Ball.
+- _How We Got to Now: Six Innovations That Made the Modern World_ by Steven Johnson
+- _The Disappearing Spoon_ by Sam Kean.
+- _The Alchemy of Us: How Humans and Matter Transformed One Another_ by Ainissa Ramirez.

 ### Prerequisites?